Snow: Self-organizing Broadcast Protocol for Cloud: Experiment

 \subsection{Frequent Leaving and Joining}

 In a cloud environment, the dynamic joining and leaving of nodes are common occurrences.
-However, we do not want changes in certain parts of the cluster to affect the already stable portions.
+Yet we do not want changes in certain parts of the cluster to affect the already stable portions.
 Therefore, we designed the following experiment.
-At the beginning of the experiment, the cluster is in a stable state, with 500 nodes remaining fixed, and all nodes have an accurate view of each other.
-We then introduce 1 new node.
-Before this new node's state is fully synchronized with the rest of the cluster, we broadcast 10 new messages according to the previous rules.
-Immediately afterward, the system gracefully removes the newly added nodes.
-Since messages in the cluster propagate in an unordered manner, node join/leave events and message broadcasts may occur simultaneously.
-To evaluate the impact of the newly joined and departed nodes, we collect metric data exclusively from the fixed nodes, ensuring that our analysis only focuses on stable nodes.
+Similarly, we initialize 500 nodes with correct membership view.
+Subsequently, we launch a new node and integrate it into the cluster.
+The node’s joining process occurs concurrently with message broadcasting.
+After transmitting 10 messages, we gracefully decommission the new node.
+This scenario is common in data centers, where node departures and arrivals occur while other nodes remain operational.
+Crucially, neither node joining nor leaving should disrupt the stable portion of the cluster.
+To evaluate the impact of the newly joined and departed nodes, we collect metric data exclusively from the fixed (500) nodes, ensuring that our analysis only focuses on stable nodes.

-Figure \ref{fig:leaving and joining} illustrates the significant difference in Plumtree's reliability between stable conditions and scenarios with frequent node churn.
-This discrepancy arises because, under high churn, Plumtree struggles to maintain a stable topology.
+Figure \ref{fig:leaving and joining} illustrates the significant difference in Plumtree's Reliability between stable conditions and scenarios with frequent node churn.
+This discrepancy is attributed to Plumtree's difficulty in maintaining a stable topology under high churn.
 Each node's arrival or departure necessitates partial reconstruction of the tree, leading to a substantial decline in Plumtree's overall stability.
-For comparison, The two algorithms in Snow, due to their excellent fault tolerance model, ensure that the fixed portion of nodes never lose any messages.
-As a result, our protocol consistently maintains low time fluctuation.
+For comparison, the two algorithms proposed in Snow leverage a robust fault tolerance model, guaranteeing that the fixed subset of nodes reliably retains all messages.
+Consequently, our protocol exhibits consistently low fluctuations in LDT, demonstrating its resilience under churn conditions.

-In contrast, Snow maintained a multi-way balanced tree as the final dissemination topology, but individual nodes do not need to explicitly construct such a tree.
-As a result, node churn does not affect the stable portion of the cluster.
-Since all nodes in the cluster maintain an accurate view of the stable nodes (with new nodes synchronizing existing states upon joining), our broadcast model ensures that the stable nodes do not experience message loss.